apache/pekko/docs/src/main/paradox/typed/interaction-patterns.md

 <a id="outside-ask"></a>
 ## Request-Response with ask from outside an Actor

-Sometimes you need to interact with actors from the outside of the actor system, this can be done with fire-and-forget as described above or through another version of `ask` that returns a @scala[@scaladoc[Future[Response]](scala.concurrent.Future)]@java[@javadoc[CompletionStage<Response>](java.util.concurrent.CompletionStage)] that is either completed with a successful response or failed with a @javadoc[TimeoutException](java.util.concurrent.TimeoutException) if there was no response within the specified timeout.
+Sometimes, you need to interact with actors from the outside of the actor system, this can be done with fire-and-forget as described above or through another version of `ask` that returns a @scala[@scaladoc[Future[Response]](scala.concurrent.Future)]@java[@javadoc[CompletionStage<Response>](java.util.concurrent.CompletionStage)] that is either completed with a successful response or failed with a @javadoc[TimeoutException](java.util.concurrent.TimeoutException) if there was no response within the specified timeout.

 @scala[To do this we use `ask` (or the symbolic `?`) implicitly added to @scaladoc[ActorRef](pekko.actor.typed.ActorRef) by `org.apache.pekko.actor.typed.scaladsl.AskPattern._` to send a message to an actor and get a `Future[Response]` back. `ask` takes implicit @scaladoc[Timeout](pekko.util.Timeout) and @scaladoc[ActorSystem](org.apache.pekko.actor.typed.ActorSystem) parameters.]